WomenWhoCodeNYC/Algorithms/howToContribute.md

       -Problem1.js (solution files are named by problem number with different language extensions) -Problem1.rb
 ```
+It'd be cool if you can do the same.
+But if not we will work with what we got.

 ## New to git?
 Git and Github allow us to collaborate on projects without ever worrying about losing our work (or our minds).
 Think google docs but with better version control.